Augmented match weighted estimators for average treatment effects: Proposed methodology

 \citet{kang2007demystifying} found that weighting type estimators tend to have high variability due to the denominator of the weights being close to zero.
 To address this issue, AMW uses the K-nearest neighbor method to estimate the propensity score, treating $\{1+K^{-1}M_{e(X),i}\}^{-1}$ as an estimator for the propensity score.
 Matching, which avoids inverting the estimated probability of treatment, makes the resulting AMW estimator more stable than the AIPW estimator.
 In this way, $1+K^{-1}M_{e(X),i}$ in (\ref{eq:amw}) serves the same purpose as\textbf{ $\{P(A=A_{i}\mid X_{i})\}^{-1}$ }in (\ref{eq:AIPW}).
 Thus, AMW can be viewed as an alternative version of AIPW.
 On the other hand, the regression estimator $\hat{\tau}_{\reg}$ in the AMW estimator acts as a bias correction term for the PSM estimator in (\ref{eq:matps}), bringing protection against incorrect modeling of the propensity score model.
 As a result, the AMW estimator is doubly robust in the large sample setting, making it more reliable than the PSM estimator when the propensity score model is misspecified and more robust than $\hat{\tau}_{\reg}$ when the outcome model is misspecified.
 Similarly, $K^{-1}M_{e(X),i}$ in (\ref{eq:amwt}) serves the same role as $\{P(A=1\mid X_{i})\}\times\{P(A=0\mid X_{i})\}^{-1}$.
 The ATT estimator $\hat{\tau}_{\amw}^{t}$ in (\ref{eq:amwt}) shares the same structures and properties as $\hat{\tau}_{\amw}$.

 The matching type estimator with a fixed number of matches is not smooth, and consequently, the nonparametric bootstrap \citep{efron1979bootstrap} is unsuitable for estimating variances.
 To solve this problem, we unfix the number of matches $K$ by letting $K$ increase as the sample size grows.
-We provide the main algorithm \ref{Algorithm} to obtain $\hat{\tau}_{AMW}$ and its corresponding variance estimator.
+We provide the main algorithm to obtain $\hat{\tau}_{AMW}$ and its corresponding variance estimator. \begin{description} \item [{AMW-Step1}] Posit models to obtain the propensity score $\hat{e}(X)$ and the regression estimator $\hat{\tau}_{reg}$. \item [{AMW-Step2}] Implement Cross Validation (Section \ref{subsec:unfixedK}) to determine the optimal value of $K$ for the AMW estimators. \item [{AMW-Step3}] For each unit $i$ with treatment $A_{i}$, compute $\mid\hat{e}(X_{i'})-\hat{e}(X_{i})\mid_{2}^{2}$ for $\forall i'$, choose first $K$ smallest distances to get indexes, and calculate $M_{\hat{e}(X),i}$ as the number of times that unit $i$ is involved in one-time matching. \item [{AMW-Step4}] Construct $\hat{\tau}_{AMW}$ based on $K$, $M_{\hat{e}(X),i}$ and $\hat{\tau}_{reg}$.
+Estimate variance for $\hat{\tau}_{AMW}$ by naive bootstrap. \end{description}